kaisenlinux/minikube/site/content/en/docs/contrib/tests.en.md

 ## TestGvisorAddon
 tests the functionality of the gVisor addon

+## TestImageBuild
+makes sure the 'minikube image build' command works fine

+#### validateNormalImageBuild
+is normal test case for minikube image build, with -t parameter

+#### validateNormalImageBuildWithSpecifiedDockerfile
+is normal test case for minikube image build, with -t and -f parameter

+#### validateImageBuildWithBuildArg
+is a test case building with --build-opt

+#### validateImageBuildWithBuildEnv
+is a test case building with --build-env

+#### validateImageBuildWithDockerIgnore
+is a test case building with .dockerignore

 ## TestIngressAddonLegacy
 tests ingress and ingress-dns addons with legacy k8s version <1.19